 3. Focus on your Manipura Chakra – Solar Plexus chakra

 The Manipura or Solar plexus chakra is associated with power, energy, will and achievement.
 It is your centre of strength and stamina, vitality, ego, willpower, and inner power.
-Poses to stimulate the Manipura Chakra include twists such as Half Lord of the Fishes pose (Ardha Matsyendrasana).
+Poses to stimulate the Manipura Chakra include twists, and heart opening poses like Cobra pose.

 4. Channel the Fire Element

 According to yoga philosophy the universe is made up of 5 elements: Earth, Water, Fire, Air and Space.
-(These 5 elements are different to those in Chinese philosophy: Wood, Fire, Earth, Metal, and Water).
+(In Traditional Chinese Medicine and philosophy the 5 elements are: Earth, Water, Fire, Wood, and Metal).
 Fire has the power to transform and bring light and it’s also a source of fuel.
 It’s associated with the Solar plexus chakra and is the driving force behind getting things done, digestion, willpower and ambition.
 We can channel these qualities in meditation, visualising a transformational fire, burning away what we no longer needed.

 5. Balance Summer’s Pitta dosha